sbaudoin/sonar-yaml/README.md

 * Trailing spaces check
 * Truthy check

+Some additional rules are provided but not enabled by default:

+* Document end check
+* Forbidden key check
+* Forbidden value check
+* Key ordering check

-Once installed, go to the profile management screens to create your own profile and add or remove rules, change levels, and parameters, etc.
+Once installed, you may go to the profile management screens to create your own profile and add or remove rules, change levels, and parameters, etc.

 ## Installation